Skip to content

 Limitations: This is not a repository for project-specific documents such as white papers, intelligence reports, technical specifications, or standards.
 While all user-submitted uploads or report requests are welcome, we should draw a box around this awesome list.

 Acknowledgement: I would like to give recognition for other works that inspired this collection.
-Richard Stiennon produces an annual, comprehensive industry analysis that surpasses the scope of this list and deserves attention.
-Additionally, Rick Howard's cyber cannon list of must-read books is an invaluable resource, catering to both leadership and practitioner levels within the field.
+Richard Stiennon produces an annual comprehensive cybersecurity industry analysis at IT Harvest that deserves attention of those in the industry.
+Additionally, Rick Howard's Cyber Cannon list of must-read books is a timeless resource of curated wisdom, catering to both leadership and practitioner levels within the field.

-GitHub repo file or directory count (in path) GitHub repo file or directory count (in path) GitHub repo file or directory count (in path) GitHub repo file or directory count (in path) GitHub repo file or directory count (in path) GitHub repo file or directory count (in path)
+Annual Report Counts: \ GitHub repo file or directory count (in path) GitHub repo file or directory count (in path) GitHub repo file or directory count (in path) GitHub repo file or directory count (in path) GitHub repo file or directory count (in path) GitHub repo file or directory count (in path) GitHub repo file or directory count (in path)

 Overview